Agenda

 Homes in the red area would use this sidewalk to reach Murwood Elementary and downtown.

-Create a safer crossing near apartments, doctors' offices, senior housing, and school walking routes.
+Fix a large, uncomfortable intersection near apartments, doctors' offices, senior housing, and school walking routes.

 Cost